osvaldoteixeira/osvaldoteixeira/README.md

 🌐 I started making websites and blogs with Wordpress, but I always felt the need to start creating websites from scratch.
 I needed to have control over the structure, appearance, behavior and functionality.

-🛠️ In the future I will be creating a portfolio with my projects here on GitHub.
+🛠️ In the future I will be creating a portfolio with my projects here GitHub.

 <!-- - ▶️ I (not) regularly post videos on [youtube.com/maykbrito](https://youtube.com/maykbrito)